6 Important Merchandising Trends for 2024-2026

 For example, fitness company Tonal offers a wall-mounted smart workout station for nearly $3k.
 When the company was first starting out in 2018, the units were only sold on the web.

-Search volume for “Tonal” is up 155% over the past five years.
+Search volume for “Tonal” is up 63% over the past 5 years.

-Now, in 2022, the company has nine of its own showrooms, but has dramatically expanded its physical merchandising reach with 40 SWAS in Nordstrom locations across the country.
+As of 2023, the company had nine of its own showrooms but has dramatically expanded its physical merchandising reach with 40 SWAS in Nordstrom locations across the country.

 Tonal offers in-store demos in Nordstrom stores.